-For our site and office operations, the generation of general, hazardous, and construction trash is unavoidable.
-We have been putting a number of waste management policies and processes into place to reduce the negative environmental effects of our waste disposal.
+For our site and office operations, it is inevitable that we generate various types of waste, including general, hazardous, and construction trash.
+However, we have been actively implementing a range of waste management policies and processes to minimise the adverse environmental impacts associated with waste disposal.